HemitSystemutvikling/ePROM/IntegrasjonsguideV2.5.0.md

 * dontStoreCompletedFormInPha - Optional.
 If true, the completed form will not be stored in the patients "Personlig helsearkiv" (Helsenorge) or sent to secure digital mailbox.
 Default: false
 * distributionRule - Optional.
 The rule used when deciding how to notify the patient ```{ Basic | AllowUnsecure | NoDistribution | BasicOrPaper | AllowUnsecureOrPaper | PaperOnly | HelsenorgeOnly | DigitalMailboxOnly | UnsecureOnly }```.
 Tallverdien kan sendes.
 Default: Basic
 * physicalAddress - Optional.
 The address to use when sending to physical mailbox.
 If none is supplied, the address registered in Folkeregisteret is used
+* testMode - Optional.
+Set to true when the order is created from ePROM Admin and the form answer shall not to be returned to the BestillerSystem.
+Default: false

 promsApiBaseUrl skal være https://proms2.hemit.org/PromsWebApi